SaraiGaliza/SaraiGaliza/README.md

 <div>
 <h1> 👋 Hi, I'm Sarai </h1>
-  <p>I'm interested in the world of programming, specifically in the AdTech sector.
-Currently, I'm self-learning different programming languages like Python, JavaScript, CSS, and HTML, while continuing to work as a Digital Advertising Expert.</p>
+  <p> 🔭 Currently studying at 42 Barcelona.
+Learning Software Development.
+Since 2021 I'm interested in the world of programming, specifically in the AdTech sector.
+I'm self-learning different programming languages like Python, JavaScript, CSS, and HTML, while continuing to work as a Digital Advertising Expert.</p>
 </div>

 <h2> 🌐 Tech Stack </h2>